-Dr. Reinhard Bornkamm of Berlin, Germany's Free University publishes his groundbreaking work on green roofs. to drain water as quickly as possible, as any pooled water can mean leaks.
+Water Runoff Management.
+The job of a conventional roof in a rainstorm is to drain water as quickly as possible, as any pooled water can mean leaks.
 When a city is hit with significant rainfall, all the buildings, not to mention roads and sidewalks, are unloading water at once; sometimes, enough to overwhelm the city's sewer system.
-This can lead to backups and even raw sewage dumping in the waterways.
+This can lead to backups and even raw sewage dumping into the waterways.
 Depending on the plants and growing medium used, green roofs can retain up to 90% of rainwater.
 Any runoff is then released slowly as it's filtered by the plants, reducing stress on sewer systems during peak flow periods.

 Moderated Heat Island Effect.
-The "Heat Island Effect" occurs when asphalt, tar, and concrete trap heat and raise the temperature of dense urban areas with respect to the surrounding rural countryside - as much as 10-15°F. This rising bubble of hot air over cities creates artificial air currents that then contribute to smog, ozone, and dust.
-Green roofs' heat-absorbing properties not only benefit the owner and occupants with reduced energy costs, they also offset the Heat Island Effect and provide a cooler microclimate for the surrounding community.
+The "Heat Island Effect" occurs when asphalt, tar, and concrete trap heat and raise the temperature of dense urban areas in relation to the surrounding rural countryside-as much as 10-15°F. This rising bubble of hot air over cities creates artificial air currents that then contribute to smog, ozone, and dust.
+Green roofs' heat-absorbing properties not only benefit the owner and occupants with reduced energy costs, but also offset the Heat Island Effect and provide a cooler microclimate for the surrounding community.

 Health and Habitat.
-Occupants and those in the surrounding community will enjoy not only the health benefit of improved air and water quality afforded by green design, but also the aesthetic advantage of a greener landscape.
+Occupants and those in the surrounding community will enjoy not only the health benefits of improved air and water quality afforded by green design, but also the aesthetic advantage of a greener landscape.
 And building owners and managers appreciate the eye-catching appeal of a standout green roof, which can increase property values significantly.